jmackey-astro/PION/README.md

 Developers
 ==============

-The following people have contributed to the development of PION over the years
+The following people have contributed to the development of PION:

   * Harpreet Dhanoa
   * Margueritta Goulden